camilo1729/expo/README.md

 Expo can be run inside and outside Grid5000.
 For the following examples Expo is going to be installed and run inside Grid5000, from one of the chosen frontends.
 As everything is going to be installed on the frontend, we need to configure gem in order to install the Expo dependencies on the user's home directory.
-Which is achived executing:
+Which is achieved executing:

     export GEM_HOME=~/.gem/

 The new version of Expo uses the {http://github.com/crohr/restfully Restfully} ruby gem to reserve and deploy the nodes using the Grid5000 API.